Marlborough Cemetery and Burials

 To arrange a burial

 In the event of a death your undertaker will arrange for a burial or cremation plot and liaise with us directly so you do not need to get in touch with us yourself.
 The Town Council aims to offer a sympathetic service to the bereaved, and deals with enquiries from members of the public, funeral directors and monumental masons.
-Our Civic Secretary, Linda Chapman, adminsters burials and maintains records of interments so she is the lady to contact if you have any queries.
+Our Civic and Cemetery Administrator, Andrea Millar, adminsters burials and maintains records of interments so she is the lady to contact if you have any queries.

 Note it is our policy that exclusive rights of burial are granted at the time of arranging a funeral.
 It is not possible to purchase a burial plot in advance.